Peedee2002/Peedee2002.github.io/experiences/cse.md

 <div>

 In CSE, I led classes of 25 students twice a week.
 I guided students through COMP1531.
-This is a groupwork course, targeting skills such as communication and familiarity with software engineering tools such as git and JavaScript.
+This is a group-work course, targeting skills such as communication and familiarity with software engineering tools such as git and JavaScript.
 Ran 1 hour tutoring sessions to cover core concepts and answer questions on software engineering development.

-I also had the privelage to write course exams sat by 700 students, and managed student queries regarding it over a 24 hour exam block.
+I also had the privilege to write course exams sat by 700 students, and managed student queries regarding it over a 24 hour exam block.

 I also taught COMP6991, a course covering Rust and language design generally.